-Walvis Bay and Swakopmund are the two most important cities in Erongo Region.
-Swakopmund is the capital and a very laid back colonial town with a vibe that mixes Germany and Africa, “the most German town in Africa”.
-It’s full of hotels and lodges, a very popular holiday destination for the Namibians and some Europeans, especially French and German.
+Swakopmund is the capital and a very laid-back colonial town with a vibe that mixes Germany and Africa.
+It earned the curious nickname of “the most German town in Africa.”
+It’s full of hotels and lodges, a trendy holiday destination for the Namibians and some Europeans, especially French and German.

-Walvis Bay is Erongo’s biggest city and its deepwater natural harbor made it a historically important port, which is one of the most important in Southern Africa.
-You can see the endless trucks transporting containers to Namibia, Zambia, Zimbabwe, and Botswana.
-Both cities are completely surrounded by the Namib desert and the cold waters of Benguela current on the Atlantic Ocean.
+Walvis Bay is Erongo’s biggest city, and its deepwater natural harbor made it a historically significant port, which is one of the most important in Southern Africa.
+You can see endless trucks transporting containers to Namibia, Zambia, Zimbabwe, and Botswana.
+The Namib desert and the cold waters of Benguela current on the Atlantic Ocean completely surround both cities.

 Tommy’s living desert tour

 We had read a few good reviews about it but weren’t really sure if we should do this tour.
 One morning looking for geckos, snakes, lizards, scorpions…